seanpue/graphtransliterator/docs/usage.rst

    Sample graph created for Graph Transliterator that  renders "a" after whitespace (a token of the class "<wb>" for wordbreak) as "B", "a" as "b", and " " as " ".
-Rule nodes are in double circles, whereas token nodes are single circles.
+Rule nodes are in double circles, and token nodes are single circles.
 The numbers are the cost of the particular edge, and less costly edges are tried first.
 Previous token class (`prev_classes`) constraints are in a dictionary on the edge before the leaf rule node.